UMASS-CICS520-ProjectGroup9/events-service/README.md

 # Events Service API

+This Event Service API for the UMASS project.
+It is a Django project.

+* Document and More Detail just Open **docs/build/html/index.html** in your browser.

 Lightweight Django REST API for creating, updating, browsing, and registering for UMASS events.
 The service exposes a JSON-first `/api/` surface, uses JWT authentication shared with the user-auth service, and ships with sample data to get started quickly.

 ## Overview

 - Built with Django 5 + Django REST Framework; ships with SQLite for local development.
 - JWT-based auth via `ExternalJWTAuthentication` with role-aware permissions (student/staff/admin).
 - Core domain: `Event` records with capacity, registration roster, schedule, hosting details, and links.
 - Filtering, searching, sorting, and capacity-aware queries to support multiple event discovery flows.

 ## How to Compile and Run

 1. From the repo root, create/activate a virtualenv (recommended):
    ```bash
    python -m venv .venv